 There are techniques, procedures and approaches to help mitigate the risk in recreational diving.
 If a diver is stricken by a severe case of DCS, and is not promptly and adequately treated, the condition could lead to permanent residual symptoms, or even disability.

 Hyperbaric medicine on board yachts

 Diving in remote diving locations is usually attractive due to either pristine conditions, or the remoteness itself.
 Under these circumstances, access to adequate hyperbaric medical facilities is rarely a realistic option.
 Where recompression therapy becomes a medical necessity, treatment often needs to begin within hours to be effective.

-By pressurising the patient and then having them breathe pure oxygen, the size of the inert bubbles is reduced as they are dissolved back into the bloodstream.
-While in-water recompression (IWR) is often cited as an emergency treatment plan for remote dive operations, the reality is that this is a limited option that carries significant safety risks and logistical challenges.
+Pressurising the patient and then having them breathe pure oxygen reduces the size of the inert bubbles as they are dissolved back into the bloodstream.
+While in-water recompression (IWR) is often cited as an emergency treatment plan for remote dive operations, S.O.S.
+Medical Group advises that the reality is a limited option that carries significant safety risks and logistical challenges.

-The SOS Hyperlite™ system, is a portable, light-weight and compact transport chamber, that could meet the needs of smaller vessels.
+As such, it has created the SOS Hyperlite™ system; a portable, lightweight transport chamber to meet the needs of smaller vessels.
 Twin-lock chambers are the preferred medical devices to deliver such treatments.
 However, such chambers require larger vessels, due to size and weight considerations.

 Diving expeditions in remote locations are not simple to run, and even a single diving day requires several trained and qualified personnel to ensure everything runs smoothly.
 In addition, any medical complications need to be dealt with in an efficient manner.